Skip to main content

 Global Components

 Global components persist across multiple experiment states.
-Configure them once and control their visibility per state.
+Configure them once and control their visibility per state using the visibility matrix.

 ComponentDescriptionCommon Uses